Dhivesh18/PlacementCodes/README.md

 # Placement Training Codes
-These are some important codes.
+These are some important coding Questions.
 You need to solve and practice before attending the placements.